|

 Yokobue

-In 1986, he organized "Music Group Mahora" consisting of various
+In 1986, he organized "Music Group Mahora" consisting ofvarious kinds of

 In 1999, his CD "Forest Soul Kodama" was released by the Nash studio,